os-fpga/yosys_verific_rs/scripts/task_generator/README.md

 # Introduction
 The script will generate OpenFPGA tasks based on existing tasks and the settings provided in the input JSON file.
 It will read the input JSON file, copy each 'original_task_dir' to 'new_task_dir' in the provided OpenFPGA directory and set all configuration settings specified in the 'config_sections' for each new task correspondingly.
+The script optionally can also generate regression tests bash script for newly generated tasks.
+The regression tests bash script will be generated in the provided OpenFPGA directory tree's regression_test_scripts directory.

 # Command line arguments
 - openfpga_path: path to OpenFPGA root directory
 - --settings_file: the JSON settings file for the tasks generation. 'default_settings.json' will be used if option is omitted.
+- --reg_tests: generate also regression tests script.
 - --debug: run script in debug mode.

 # Input JSON settings format